The Key Differences Between President Vs Ceo

 A clear President vs. CEO clash can be seen when considering efficiency and effectiveness as two different attributes.
 The CEO believes in achieving effectiveness while the president demands efficiency.
 There is also a similarity between the two because both of them have some legal responsibilities to the shareholders, which are broken down into three distinct fiduciary duties: the duty of care, loyalty, and disclosure.

 Concluding the President vs. CEO comparison, we cannot say that the president is by any means a higher rank than the CEO or the other way around because both have their duties and both are equally required for the success of a company and comparison can only be made between two similar entities.
-Most importantly, both the President and CEO would know how to construct a well-crafted mission statement that is going to launch the company into great success and provide their employees with monthly pay stubs and longevity.
+Most importantly, both the President and CEO would know how to construct a well-crafted mission statement that is going to launch the company into great success and provide their employees with monthly paystubs and longevity.
+If your company needs to create paystubs for employees, you might want to check out our pay stub maker.

 Create Your Pay Stub Now!